YarnSpinnerTool/YarnSpinner/Documentation/README.md

 ### Linux

 As Unity for Linux is currently not available in final release, we are not actively pursuing this platform however we are very enthusastic about this future prospect.
+However, we encourge Linux users to test our code using the [Monodevelop FlatPak](http://www.monodevelop.com/download/linux/).
+Whilst FlatPak is designed to be Linux agnostic, we are currently utilising Gnome3 on Debian Stretch for desktop development purposes.

 ## Extending Tarnspinner
 For information on how to extend Yarnspinner's functionality, please refer to the [Extending Yarnspinner](Extending.md) document.